EmergentMind/nix-config/docs/installnotes.md

 ```

 16. Now we'll grab our nix-config flake from the repo
-17. `mkdir -p src` to create the location for our flakes
+17. `mkdir -p dev` to create the location for our flakes
-18. `cd src`
+18. `cd dev`
 19. clone the repo `git clone git@gitlab.com:emergentmind/nix-config.git`
 20. We'll need to use the hardware-configuration.nix that was generated for this system during the nixos-rebuild we did in step 2. copy it to the hosts directory of the repo
 21. `cd nix-config/`